credativ/plutono/docs/sources/panels/inspect-panel.md

 You can inspect any panel that you can view.

-1. In Grafana, navigate to the dashboard that contains the panel you want to inspect.
+1. In Plutono, navigate to the dashboard that contains the panel you want to inspect.
 1. Click the title of the panel you want to inspect and then click **Inspect**.
    Or
    Hover your cursor over the panel title and then press **i**.